mattiasw2/hashdb/README.md

 # hashdb

-generated using Luminus version "2.9.11.91"

-Cassandra works like this, i.e. the latest value per column wins.
+Originally, the database was planned to work like Cassandra, i.e. the latest value per column wins.
 Also works for maps.

+However, it got too complicated, and I do not need to for my scenarios.

 # mysql

-Since I compare using timestamp, make sure mysql set to utc
+Originally, I did optimistic locking using timestamp and then I want everything to be UTC.
+To make sure mysql set to utc

     my.ini

     [mysqld]
     basedir=C:\\tools\\mysql\\current
     datadir=C:\\ProgramData\\MySQL\\data
     default-time-zone='+00:00'

-This actually didn't help, so I used a version instead.
-But anyway, it is nice to see the same time in REPL and in SQL studio.
+This actually didn't help, so I used a version integer for optimistic locking instead.
+But it is nice to see the same time in REPL and in SQL studio.

 ## Prerequisites